University Stadium (Albuquerque): New Mexico Bowl

 Since December 2006, University Stadium has hosted the New Mexico Bowl.
 The game was funded by a $2 million line of credit from ESPN.
 The inaugural edition featured New Mexico against future Mountain West Conference foe San Jose State, then of the Western Athletic Conference.
 San Jose State won, 20–12.
 The game was the first NCAA Division I bowl game played in the state of New Mexico.

 Soccer

-University Stadium hosted a U.S. women's national soccer team Women's World Cup qualifying match against Mexico in May 2004.
+University Stadium hosted a U.S. women's national soccer team friendly match against Mexico in May 2004.
 Three U.S. men's national soccer team matches have been played in the stadium, with the most recent being a friendly match with Honduras in March 2005.

 Concerts

 The stadium has hosted concerts by many famous artists, including Metallica & The Rolling Stones, among others.